tpasfieldERAU/knight-hacks-2023/README.md

     python3 main.py

 Because it is not deployed and we are just putting API keys public, the API calls will not work and it should instead fall back to demo data.

+---

+Thank you for the opportunity to participate in the 2023 Knight Hacks Hackathon!
+We really enjoyed, and it was amazing to be able to dedicate time to a random project idea of ours.
+We hope to come up with some ideas for next year and maybe even go after a challenge prize!
+MATLAB would be a good target for us, I bet!